peterwu-1031/abc-ErrorRec/README.md

 The following comment was added by Krish Sundaresan:

-"I found that the code does compile correctly on Solaris if gcc is used (instead of g++ that I was using for some reason).
-Also readline which is not available by default on most Sol10 systems, needs to be installed.
+"I found that the code does compile correctly on Solaris if gcc is used (instead of g++ I was using for some reason).
+Also, readline which is not available by default on most Sol10 systems, needs to be installed.
 I downloaded the readline-5.2 package from sunfreeware.com and installed it locally.
 Also modified CFLAGS to add the local include files for readline and LIBS to add the local libreadline.a.
-Perhaps you can add these steps in the readme to help folks compiling this on Solaris."
+Perhaps you can add these steps in the readme to help folks compile this on Solaris."

 The following tutorial is kindly offered by Ana Petkovska from EPFL: https://www.dropbox.com/s/qrl9svlf0ylxy8p/ABC_GettingStarted.pdf